Burberry Apologizes For Noose Hoodie On Runway

 “I had a brief conversation with someone but all that it entailed was ‘it’s fashion.
 Nobody cares about what’s going on in your personal life so just keep it to yourself,'” she said.
 Gobbetti said that after being made aware of the product, he called Kennedy to apologize.

-The UK’s Mental Health Foundation also spoke out about the concept, and said that “the incident demonstrated the need for fashion houses to examine their creative processes.”
+The UK’s Mental Health Foundation also spoke out about the concept and said that the incident proved that fashion houses need to examine their creative processes.

 Antonis Kousoulis, associate director of research at the charity, expressed his disappointment at the representation of mental health on display in the show.
 He added that he was glad that the fashion company apologized and pulled the item but called for more diversity in the creative process.